fz172/fanfly/_posts/2026-07-01-fuselage_misc_wing_mounting_prep.md

 The pilot side was pretty easy.
 Most of the holes for the rivnut still lined up.
 I used black M4 screws to mount the panel and only had to grind a few holes slightly to make them align.

 The copilot side had more misalignments.
-Probably because the ELT antenna was interfering behind the panel so it couldn't stick to the skin flat.
+Probably because the ELT antenna was interfering behind the panel so it couldn't lie flat against the skin.
 I cut a few places around the panel, and made a notch where the ELT antenna is.
-After that, the panel fitted better but most of the screw holes needed some grinding to align.
+After that, the panel fit better but most of the screw holes needed some grinding to align.

 ![](https://lh3.googleusercontent.com/pw/AP1GczNsPQ8yK3Pj_WEiNw_7yui3gYTo2eck_qpVMlSZA4MJNWU7vu9Ky4tpGjvQfeyHxpYt9_BkuAxKzwvLXhkf5Tt7iPBh6bAxvcHnVgtzyCY9wqx-DzCro5cr2GfERyUSfGvh5sbvgyd0KSBw_WsmVSo_eQ=w3166-h2374-s-no-gm?authuser=0)